Demi-Glace Derivative Sauces

 A Chateaubriand sauce is a sauce that is flavored with sliced shallots and mushrooms sauteed in butter with a white wine reduction.
 To make it, sweat 125 g (4 oz) each of sliced shallots and mushrooms in butter.
 Add 1 sprig, or 1 tsp of thyme, 2 bay leaves, and 500 mL of white wine.
 Reduce this mixture by two thirds.
 Then, add your demi-glace and reduce again but this time by half.
 Strain and mount with 350 g (12 oz) parsley butter and finish with 30 g (1 oz) fresh chopped tarragon or a tsp of dried tarragon.

 Madeira Sauce or Port Sauce

 An easier sauce to make, it is produced by bringing demi-glace to a boil, reducing slightly then adding 125 mL (4 fl oz) Madeira wine or port.
 Finish by mounting the sauce with 60 g (2 oz) butter.

 A decadent sauce.
 It is made by adding finely diced truffles to a Madeira sauce.
-Perigourdine sauce is the same with the difference of the truffles being sliced into relatively thicker slices.
+Perigourdine sauce is the same as the difference of the truffles being sliced into relatively thicker slices.